Sustainability at Whitecroft

 Lighting the way to a circular future

 To deliver low carbon, sustainable, projects demands a new way of thinking.
 A way that balances economic, environmental and social needs.
 And it is circularity that provides the answer.
 Creating a circular economy keeps products at their highest utility, then refurbishes, re-purposes, re-distributes, resells and recovers luminaires.
 We launched Whitecroft Vitality in 2020, with products that are modular, upgradeable and designed for disassembly.
 And in the same year launched Cascade Flex Vitality, the UK’s first Cradle to Cradle® certified luminaire.
 Our ambition to embrace circularity doesn’t end there.
-We’re committed to having a Whitecroft Vitality variant for all our major product lines and for all our luminaires to be circular by design by 2025.
+We’re committed to having a Whitecroft Vitality variant for all our major product lines and for all our luminaires to be circular by design.

 Committed to addressing embodied carbon